Dono7/MinesweeperJS/doc/GetStarted.md

  0  0  1  1  1  0  1  1  1
 ```

-Please note that when the clic hits an empty cell, the entire empty space around gets revealed.
+Please note that when the click hits an empty cell, the entire empty space around gets revealed.